karketh/search-cpp-documentation/README.md

 # Search CPP Documentation

-This extension is a fork from [kunalg](https://github.com/gursahani/search-cpp-documentation.git).
+This extension is a fork from [FederAndInk](https://github.com/FederAndInk/search-cpp-documentation.git).

-This is a handy tool to browse cppreference documentation from within vscode, instead of going to the browser to do so.
+This is a handy tool to browse devdocs.io documentation from within vscode, instead of going to the browser to do so.
-Use this extension to search for library and methods documentation of the C++ standard.
+Use this extension to search for library and methods documentation of the C standard.

 The keyboard shortcuts are ctrl+shift+A on Linux/Windows and cmd+shift+A on mac